2021 Pacific typhoon season: Seasonal summary

 The season began in January with a weak and short-lived tropical depression that brought damages to the Philippines.
 In mid-February, another tropical depression formed, before being assigned the local name Auring by the PAGASA.
 The system then strengthened into a tropical storm, being given the name Dujuan by the JMA, making it the first named storm of the year.
 Another tropical depression formed in March, though it was short-lived, dissipating shortly after forming.
 On April 12, a tropical depression formed to the south of Woleai.
 It strengthened into a tropical storm, being given the name Surigae by the JMA.
 On April 15, it was further upgraded into a severe tropical storm, before being upgraded to a typhoon on the next day, and to a super typhoon on April 17, making it the first of the season and the strongest recorded cyclone to form in the month of April in the Northern Hemisphere, however, it did not hit any landmasses.
 Then, in mid-May a new tropical depression was named Crising by the PAGASA and made landfall on Baganga, Davao Oriental as a weak tropical storm, bringing minimal damages due to its small size.
-Two tropical depressions formed on May 29 and 30 respectively, with the first being assigned the local name Dante by the PAGASA.
+Two tropical depressions formed on May 29 and 30, respectively, with the first being assigned the local name Dante by the PAGASA.
 Dante intensified into a tropical storm, being assigned the name Choi-wan, before moving over the Philippines and making landfall eight times, bringing widespread damages to the country.
-A tropical depression formed behind Choi-wan on May 30; it didn't develop further.
+A tropical depression formed behind Choi-wan on May 30; it did not develop further.

 The second typhoon of the season, Champi, briefly threatened the Ogasawara Islands before recurving through the main Japanese islands.
 Another depression formed at the end of June; it stayed from any landmasses while two tropical depressions formed in early July with both of them affecting land.
 One of them was named Emong by PAGASA.
 In mid-July, In-fa formed and became the third typhoon of the season.
 The storm contributed to rainfall and flooding in eastern China as it made landfall near Shanghai.
-Meanwhile, tropical storm Cempaka affected southern China and northern Vietnam.
+Meanwhile, Cempaka formed and intensified into a typhoon affecting southern China and northern Vietnam.
 Another tropical storm, Nepartak, formed as Cempaka made landfall.
 Nepartak affected Japan in late July, disrupting the 2020 Summer Olympics, before becoming extratropical in the sea of Japan.

-By the end of July, activity abruptly exploded as eight tropical depressions formed within a week.
+By the end of July, activity abruptly increased as eight tropical depressions formed within a week.
 Half of them were short-lived and dissipated without becoming tropical storms.
 Another depression and the remaining three were named Lupit, Nida, and Mirinae.
 Lupit and Mirinae both threatened Japan while Nida stayed out to sea.
 A system from the Central Pacific traveled a long distance and became Tropical Storm Omais over the Philippine Sea.